Pjmcnally/lol_app/README.md

 # Patrick's LoL App

+__Note__
+This site is unfortunatley now obsolete.
+Ongoing changes to the League of Legends API have made my site no longer work.
+Since this was create as a learning project I have not takeng the time to update the project to keep it in line with the current LoL API.

-This project will soon be cleaned up and incorperated into my portfolio page.
+If I chose to continue work on this the goald would be to up this project as well as clean it up and incorperat into my portfolio page.
 When that occurs future development will happen in that repo.
 This project also needs to be modernized to work with new game modes and champions added by Riot.

 __Welcome to my PDX CodeGuild capstone project.__